nickzoic/nick.zoic.org/art/midi-hero-2/index.md

 There's many possibilities for adding extra controls.
 For a start, there's a large rectangular space on the faux fretboard, between the lowest 'fret button' and the strum sensor.
 This is about 180mm long, and about 45mm at the wider end and 35mm at the narrower end.
+There are little fret ridges but there can be sanded flat if necessary.

-The neck is also quite square, and so there's a strip along the bottom of the neck which is about 240x18mm which is quite easy to get fingers on.
+The neck is also quite square, and so there's a flat strip along the bottom of the neck which is about 240x18mm which is quite easy to get fingers on.

 The MCU board takes up a lot of space in the top side of the lower bout, but